daniestevez/free-outernet/README.md

    that file announcements are signed.
  * Some weird Outernet frames which I do not know what they do.
 They do not seem to do something very important, though.
- * Real time decoding, by getting frames from gr-outernet by UDP.
-This is useful and easy to implement, and it will be implemented in the future.
  * Using the time packets to set the system time.
 I do not know how useful it is for most people. `ondd` does it, because it is designed to run standanlone without internet conetivity.
 If you have Internet connectivity it is much